Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.4-1.png)

-There are some association between freetime and health.
-For the students with very low free time, their health condition is worse.
+There are some associations between freetime and health.
+For students with very low free time, health condition is bad compared to their peers.

 ``` r
 mosaic(health ~ freetime,student_por,